For the modern CTO or VP of Engineering, the challenge of scaling capacity has shifted from simply finding developers to securely governing them.

 This article was reviewed and approved by the Coders.dev Expert Team, a collective of B2B software industry analysts, CTOs, and compliance experts dedicated to providing execution-ready frameworks for enterprise-grade staff augmentation.

 An NDA (Non-Disclosure Agreement) is a legal document that provides recourse after a breach.
-True IP protection is an operational framework that prevents the breach from happening.
+True IP protection is an operational framework that prevents breaches from happening.

 This includes technical controls like restricted access, secure code repositories, endpoint security, and a verifiable process maturity (like CMMI 5) that ensures developers are trained and monitored to prevent accidental or malicious IP leakage.
 A managed marketplace provides the operational framework; a freelancer platform only provides the NDA.